- Pygame unit test suite package

 By default individual test modules are run in separate subprocesses.
 This recreates normal pygame usage where

 Tests are run in a randomized order if the randomize argument is True or a seed argument is provided.
-If no seed integer is provided then the system time is used.
+If no seed integer is provided then the system time is used for the randomization seed value.

 Individual test modules may have a __tags__ attribute, a list of tag strings used to selectively omit modules from a run.
 By default only 'interactive' modules such as cdrom_test are ignored.
 An interactive module must be run from the console as a Python program.